Steering Committee's Roles and Responsibilities

-The Steering Committee provides guidance and oversight to the integration effort from start to finish.
-It approves plans, allocates the necessary resources to the integration, reviews progress, and makes decisions whenever a major impasse is reached at lower levels.
+A Steering Committee's role is to provide guidance and oversight to the integration effort, approve plans, allocate the necessary resources to the integration, review progress, and resolve cross-functional disputes whenever a major impasse is reached at lower levels.
 Members of the Committee also pick strategic points throughout the integration to kick off meetings and demonstrate their support.

 This section of the web site covers many of the decisions that a Steering Committee should make early in the integration process.
 The initial direction provided by the Steering Committee aligns teams on objectives before detailed planning begins.

 - Role of the Integration Manager

 - Integration Value Drivers Integration

 - Guiding Principles

 - Program Management